ashwnacharya/ashwnacharya.github.io/_posts/2024-04-01-context-and-control.markdown

 ---
 layout: post
-title:  "Some thoughts about leadering with context."
+title:  "Some thoughts about leading with context."
 date:   2024-04-01 12:00:00 +0530
 published: true
 ---